Computational aspects of orbifold equivalence: `Inspired guessing'

-(both with central charge $c_{Q_{12}}=\frac{17}{15}=c_{E_{18}}$) and include the case of $Q_{18} \sim E_{30}$ in the Appendix \ref{extraexamples}. \begin{itemize} \item First we split the total grading $2$ into $3$ different pairs of two adequate summands (consistent with the degree assigned to each of the variables).
+\begin{itemize} \item First we split the total grading $2$ into $3$ different pairs of two adequate summands (consistent with the degree assigned to each of the variables).
 Note that in this case, we have: